 While not specifically for refugees in Switzerland, the current program participants—eight adults and four young people—have arrived in Switzerland seeking asylum from their home country.
 However, any individuals who are unemployed and qualify to receive public assistance in Switzerland are eligible to apply for this program.

 Frédéric said that ATFOR’s participants have arrived in Switzerland from their home countries of Syria, Iraq, Pakistan, Afghanistan and Eritrea.
-None of the current program participants actually reside at the Centre d’Anières, but instead live in the greater Geneva community and rely on public transportation to reach the program site, located near the border with France.
+None of the current program participants actually reside at the Centre d’Anières.
+Instead, they live in the greater Geneva community.
+Often, they rely on public transportation to reach the program site, located near the border with France.

 Frédéric emphasized that all of the participants choose to participate in the ATFOR program.
 He told me that some of them already have experience working in a restaurant or bakery.
 In the kitchen, they sometimes prepare recipes from the home countries of the participants.
-Overall, Frédéric told me that they are motivated to learn, work and improve, and he has not had issues with attrition.
+Overall, Frédéric told me that they are motivated to learn, work and improve.
+He has not had issues with attrition.

 The participants generally work a shift from about 8:00 a.m. to 1:00 p.m.
 Some work five days a week, while other may only work two days to make more time for other classes.
 For those individuals working five days a week, they receive a monthly stipend of CHF 300.